thinkjoshua/MyBreweries/README.md

 Clone or download the Repository

-cd into directory then run cd Cocktails
+cd into directory then run cd mybrewery

 Rebuild the Project Using Android Studio or ...